-An equipment breakdown or accident resulting in the release of the equipment's full holding capacity of diesel or hydraulic fluid while constructing the drainage ditches and outfalls or performing maintenance near Dolomite Lake or East Lake would present a possible worst-case scenario.
+An equipment breakdown or accident resulting in the release of the equipment's full holding capacity of diesel or hydraulic fluid while working near or providing maintenance on the drainage ditches would present a possible worst-case scenario.
 In this case, follow the procedures outlined in Sections 5.4 or 5.5 to contain the spill "on snow-free land or snow" that can prevent the spill from reaching water.
 Be prepared to implement the procedures in Sections 5.6 or 5.7 "on water or ice-covered water" that can contain the spill on water or ice-covered water.